MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 1. Check the Windows PowerShell execution policy on the affected computer.
 To allow the script to run, the execution policy must be set to **Unrestricted**.

-   1. To check the execution policy, open an elevates PowerShell window, and then run the following cmdlet:
+   1. To check the execution policy, open an elevated PowerShell window, and then run the following cmdlet:

       ```powershell
       Get-ExecutionPolicy
       ```

-   1. If the execution policy is **Unrestricted**, continue to step 2.
+   1. If the execution policy is **Unrestricted**, go to step 2.
 Otherwise, record the value for later use.
-Then run the following cmdlet:
+Then, run the following cmdlet:

       ```powershell
       Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted